superfluid-finance/tokenlist/README.md

 - **`superfluid.tokenlist.json`**: The default Superfluid token list, containing only solvency category A, and B tokens.
 - **`superfluid.extended.tokenlist.json`**: An extended list all of the listed tokens.
-- **`superfluid.tier-a.tokenlist.json`**: List of tokens with solvency category `A`.
-- **`superfluid.tier-b.tokenlist.json`**: List of tokens with solvency category `B`.
-- **`superfluid.tier-c.tokenlist.json`**: List of tokens with solvency category `C`.

-### Solvency Categories

-Solvency categories are classifications assigned to tokens to represent their perceived financial stability or risk.
-The categories help users make informed decisions when dealing with tokens, especially in financial contexts.
-All token issuers are recommended to run their own [Sentinel](https://docs.superfluid.finance/superfluid/sentinels/running-a-sentinel) to make sure their token remains solvent.

-#### Categories:

-- **Category A (`tier_a`)**: Chain native tokens and well-known stable-coins (e.g. USDCx, ETHx, MATICx etc.).

-- **Category B (`tier_b`)**: A delegate for the token is known by Superfluid who is committed to ensuring the solvency of the token which is used by their platform or service.

-- **Category C (`tier_c`)**: Any token not in the above two categories.

-Users are encouraged to perform their due diligence and research before making any financial moves, even with tokens from Category A.
-If you want to know more how you ensure solvency of your token please reach out to us on [Discord](https://discord.com/channels/752490247643725875/889417021220077588).

 ### Tags Explanation